1555 Kashmir earthquake: Earthquake

+The earthquake had a magnitude estimated at 7.6–8.2, and ruptured a section of the Himalayan plate boundary fault which has been identified as a seismic gap.
+This gap spans 200 km and is between the rupture zones of the 2005 Kashmir and 1905 Kangra earthquakes.

-The earthquake is thought to have been associated with a rupture on an active thrust fault that forms part of the plate boundary of the Kashmir Himalayas.
-Until recently, the source fault and possible surface ruptures of the earthquake have yet to be identified due to the lack of information of the event, in addition to the paleoseismicity of the region is poorly studied.
-The Main Frontal Thrust, Medlicott-Wadia (Riasi) Thrust, as well as the Kashmir Basin Fault (then the Balapur Fault) has been proposed as the seismogenic structure responsible for the earthquake.
+It may have been caused by rupture on an active thrust fault that forms part of the plate boundary of the Kashmir Himalayas.
+The source fault and possible surface ruptures associated with the earthquake have not been identified due to the lack of information of the event and limited exploration of paleoseismic evidence.
+The Main Frontal Thrust, Medlicott-Wadia (Reasi) Thrust, and the Kashmir Basin Fault (also called the Balapur Fault) has been proposed as the source fault.

 The Medlicott-Wadia Thrust is expressed on the surface as two branching fault structures; the Scorpion and Rain faults.
-Paleoseismic studies have identified three large earthquakes on the Rain Fault, and two on the Scorpion Fault in the past 3,500 years.
+Paleoseismic trenching at Reasi have identified three large earthquakes on the Rain Fault, and two on the Scorpion Fault in the past 3,500 years.
 An account in Persian describing a destructive earthquake in 1250 BC corresponded to the oldest event which was dated at 1661 BC and 929 BC.
 The 1250 BC earthquake produced several meters of slip at the surface.
 Another earthquake occurred between 1118 BC and 929 BC with less than 1 meter of maximum slip.
-The Rain Fault may have ruptured in one or two earthquakes sometime between 1110 BC and 660 AD, and is possible that the two faults were involved in an earthquake in approximately 1000 BC.
-Persian and Sanskrit records also corresponded well with two earthquakes on the Rain Fault dated between 660 AD and 1470 AD.

-The most recent paleoearthquake rupture is dated at 1470 AD or later.
+The Rain Fault may have ruptured in one or two earthquakes sometime between 1110 BC and 660, and is possible that the two faults were involved in an earthquake in approximately 1000 BC.
+Persian and Sanskrit records also corresponded well with two earthquakes on the Rain Fault dated between 660 and 1470.The most recent earthquake rupture is dated at 1470 or later.
 Large colluvial wedges associated with the rupture suggest the event caused high intensity shaking at the surface.
-The date of the rupture might suggest it was associated with the 1555 AD earthquake.
+The date of the rupture might suggest it was associated with the 1555 earthquake.
+The Medlicott-Wadia Thrust represents out-of-sequence thrusting; the activation of older thrust faults behind the active thrust front (as opposed to in-sequence thrusting the thrust front follows a hinterland-to-foreland propagation style).

-An earlier trenching survey conducted at the Chandigarh Fault near the Main Frontal Thrust also found a surface rupture that likely formed in 1426 to 1700 AD.
-This surface rupture could correspond to the 1555 AD earthquake which is had an estimated rupture length of 150 km.
+At the Chandigarh Fault near the Main Frontal Thrust, a surface rupture was discovered and it likely formed between 1426 and 1700.
+This surface rupture could correspond to the 1555 earthquake.
+The rupture length was estimated to be 150 km.